rkyzk/ecopost/README.md

 - I will make Contact page where users can write and submit messages to admin.
 - I also want to simplify the process of updating comments.
 Instead of displaying a whole new page of 'Update Comments,' I want to display a small input box on "Detail Page" where the original comment is displayed.

-## Validating python, CSS, Html code with Tools.
+## Validating python, CSS, Html code with Tools

 - I checked the code in all python modules at CI Python Linter and came out with no errors.
 - I validated style.css at jigsaw (https://jigsaw.w3.org/)<br>